cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 **Exercise:**

-1. Go throuh your relationship list and find someone you don't know yet.
+1. Go through your relationship list and find someone you don't know yet.
 1. Search that person in social networks on the internet or intranet.
 1. Connect with the person and write a customized message (add information like: Why do I connect?
 What do I appreciate?
 What do I have to offer?)

 ## Kata: Write A Letter To Your Future Self
 The letter to your future self is a classic method in self motivation and visioning.
 You reflect on your current situation and give your future self an advice.
 You write it down as a letter, address it to yourself and open it in the future.
-With the letter in the back of your mind chances are that your wishes become a [self-fullfilling prophecy](https://en.wikipedia.org/wiki/Self-fulfilling_prophecy).
+With the letter in the back of your mind chances are that your wishes become a [self-fulfilling prophecy](https://en.wikipedia.org/wiki/Self-fulfilling_prophecy).

 **Exercise:**

 1. Write a letter to your future self.
 Talk about who you are now (age, summary, fears, key values, beliefs, skills, abilities, goals, hopes).
 Then address your future self with the things you want to stop/continue/start doing.
 Give yourself advice and ask yourself questions.
-1. Seal the letter ans store it in a safe place or use services like [futureme.org](https://futureme.org) to send it to your future self.
+1. Seal the letter and store it in a safe place or use services like [futureme.org](https://futureme.org) to send it to your future self.
 1. If you want to share the letter with your Circle members just read it out loud afterwards.

 ## Kata: Share Your Objectives